When it Comes to Your Freedom,

 3. You’ve been convicted of a felony DUI before.
 In California, prosecutors must charge you with a felony if you already have at least one other felony DUI on your record.

 This means that even if you’re facing your first drinking and driving charges, prosecutors may opt for felony charges if you were involved in an accident and someone was injured.
-Notably, under state law, “serious injuries” don’t just involve things like traumatic brain and spinal cord injuries, they can also include broken bones, scars, and other disabling conditions.
+Notably, under state law, “serious injuries” don’t just involve things like traumatic brain and spinal cord injuries; they can also include broken bones, scars, and other disabling conditions.

 Vehicular Manslaughter